Nasha14/supermarket_sales_analysis/README.md

 # 🛒 Supermarket Sales Analysis

-An end-to-end data analytics portfolio project analysing supermarket sales data across 3 branches (January - March 2019).
+An end-to-end data analytics portfolio project analysing supermarket sales data across 3 branches in Myanmar (January - March 2019).

 ## 📌 Problem Statement
 How can a supermarket chain understand what drives customer satisfaction and revenue